Ebola in the United Kingdom

-Ebola virus disease in the United Kingdom and Ireland has occurred rarely in four cases to date, namely three health workers returning from treating victims of the Ebola virus epidemic in West Africa in 2014 and 2015, and a single case in 1976, when a laboratory technician contracted the disease in a needlestick injury while handling samples from Africa.
+Four cases of Ebola virus disease have been recorded in the United Kingdom.
+Three were health workers returning from treating victims of the Ebola virus epidemic in West Africa in 2014 and 2015, and a single case in 1976 occurred when a laboratory technician contracted the disease in a needlestick injury while handling samples from Africa.
 All cases recovered.

-As of 2023, no domestic transmission of Ebola has occurred in the United Kingdom or Ireland.
+No domestic transmission of Ebola has occurred in the United Kingdom.

 Infected in the UK and Ireland

 On 5 November 1976, Geoffrey Platt, a laboratory technician at the former Microbiological Research Establishment in Porton Down, Wiltshire, contracted Ebola in an accidental needlestick injury from a contaminated needle while handling samples from Africa.
 He was treated with human interferon and convalescent serum.
 The course of his disease was mild and he fully recovered.

 Infected outside UK and Ireland

 Nurse, 2014

 The high-level isolation unit at the Royal Free Hospital, in the Hampstead area of London, received its first case on 24 August 2014.
 William Pooley, a British nurse who contracted the disease while working in Sierra Leone as part of the relief effort for the Ebola virus epidemic in West Africa, was medically evacuated by the Royal Air Force on a specially-equipped C-17 aircraft.

 He was released from hospital on 3 September 2014.
 Pooley delivered the UK's Channel 4 television program Alternative Christmas message in 2014.
 He was reported to be planning to return to Sierra Leone on 19 October 2014.
 He also donated blood to support developing a cure for the disease.